-Custom domains and DKIM sender domain verification are both domain related settings but they are not related: Custom domains are for branding, DKIM sender domain verification is for inbox delivery.
-However, since setup for both needs to be completed by your IT team it's recommended they are configured at the same time.
+Even though custom domain setup and DKIM sender domain verification are both domain related settings, they are not related: Custom domains are used for branding, DKIM sender domain verification is used to ensure the best possible inbox delivery for your emails.
+However, since setup for both needs to be completed by your IT team it's advisable they are configured at the same time.

 Using a custom domain helps with branding.
 It's an optional setting.

-When you setup a custom domain references to all Envoke branded domains will be replaced with your own domain:
+When you setup a custom domain, all Envoke branded domains are replaced with your own domain

 in tracking links (visible when contacts hover over links in emails)

 A custom domain helps brand recognition for contacts and can even reduce unsubscribe rates as contacts don't suspect potential scamming from a third party domain they may not recognize.

 You can check if a custom domain is currently enabled for your account from the Custom Domain section of the Account Settings page.

 Configuring a custom domain

 Ask your IT team to configure it for you